Red tape reduction at the CRA: reducing the compliance burden for Canadian businesses

 The Government of Canada's Action Plan will introduce measures to control administrative burden on businesses and ensure that regulators are sensitive to the needs of small business when they design regulations.

 Based on the RTRC's final recommendations report, the Government has introduced forward regulatory plans to improve transparency and predictability for business and all Canadians.
-Forward Regulatory Plans are a publicly available list of potential regulatory actions that a government department or agency anticipates making within a two year period.
-These regulatory actions could serve to develop new regulations or to change existing regulations.
+Forward Regulatory Plans are a publicly available list of potential regulatory actions that a government department or agency anticipates making within the two years.
+These regulatory plans could include the development of new regulations or changes to existing regulations.

 Forward plans will be revised and updated over time to reflect changing circumstances.